jacklinke/cfps/current_topics/home_on_the_range.md

-# Home on the range
+# Home on the range - getting comfortable with ranges and range fields in django

 ## Abstract / Elevator Pitch (300 characters)